Skip to content

 Litter and litter bins

-• as small as a sweet wrapper
+• As small as a sweet wrapper

-• as large as a bag of rubbish, or
+• As large as a bag of rubbish, or

-• it can mean lots of items scattered about
+• Lots of items scattered around

 Litter and dog waste bins